TeachBooks/sphinx-iframes/README.md

 - `:stylediv:`
   - Sets the style of the surrounding div.
 Use CSS compatible strings.
 Surround with " ".

+For the directive `video`, if a direct link to a video file is given, then only the options from the `video` directive from [sphinxcontrib.video](https://sphinxcontrib-video.readthedocs.io/en/latest/quickstart.html) should be used.
+For any other link, the options above should be used.

 The directive `iframe-figure` also inherits all options from the `figure` directive from Sphinx.

 (sec:iframes:examples)=